softworkz/emby-wiki/Sync.md

 To create a sync job, send a Post to /Sync/Jobs.
 The **TargetId** property should be the client's reported **DeviceId**.

+**Notes**:

-If the user chooses to sync a Genre, MusicGenre, GameGenre, Studio, or Person, then the ParentId property should also be supplied, in order to limit the scope of the sync to the section of the library they're currently browsing.
+* If the user chooses to sync a Genre, MusicGenre, GameGenre, Studio, or Person, then the ParentId property should also be supplied, in order to limit the scope of the sync to the section of the library they're currently browsing.

+* d

+* d

 A complete example is available in our ApiClient libraries.
 See CreateSyncJob.